Adam Walker (ice hockey): Career

 On 30 October 2013 Walker signed for the EPIHL's Telford Tigers.
 On 3 June 2014 he returned to the Manchester Phoenix.

 Walker retired after the 2014–15 season and became head coach of the Dundee Comets of the Scottish National League in 2016.
 In 2017, he was named head coach of the Paisley Pirates and came out of retirement to register himself as a player-head coach.
 He scored 22 goals in 13 games with a total of 37 points in his first season after his two-year retirement.

+Throughout his professional career Walker has played a total of 701 games for club and represented Great Britain on 30 occasions.

 Personal life

-His younger brother Ben Walker is also a professional ice hockey player and is currently playing alongside him at the Paisley Pirates.
+His younger brother Ben Walker is also an ice hockey player and is currently playing in the SNL with the Paisley Pirates.